SOFIA-USRA/sofia_redux/docs/install.rst

 FLITECAM.
 ATRAN files parameterized by water vapor are not available for FLITECAM.

+The EXES pipeline does not use ATRAN models for telluric correction, but it does attach a reference atmospheric model at a matching altitude and zenith angle to output spectral products, if available.
+The models used are derived from the `Planetary Spectrum Generator (PSG) <https://psg.gsfc.nasa.gov/>`__.

 - FORCAST:

   - Approximate models, not accounting for water vapor variation